Lisa Angiolini

 Lisa Angiolini (born 29 June 1995) is an Italian swimmer.

+Career

 She competed in the women's 200 metre breaststroke event at the 2020 European Aquatics Championships, in Budapest, Hungary.
 She was also part of the Italian team that won the bronze medal in the women's 4 × 200 metre freestyle relay event.

 At the 2022 European Aquatics Championships, held in Rome, Angiolini won the silver medal in the 100 metre breaststroke with a time of 1:06.34, which was 0.37 seconds behind gold medalist and fellow Italian Benedetta Pilato.